typst-community/rfcs/docs/process.md

 - RFC:
   A **r**equest **f**or **c**omments is a public document with the intent to gather input regarding a feature or change of substantial impact.
-  In the context of the Typst community this impact is mostly restricted to community project, but may also impact the Typst compiler itself.
+  In the context of the Typst community this impact is mostly restricted to community project, but may also impact the [Typst compiler][typst] itself.

 - FCP:
   The **f**inal **c**omment **p**eriod of an RFC is a period of 10 calendar days after the final decision to merge, close or postpone an RFC in which final concerns can be brought up.